-In most cases, repairs are relatively straightforward and can be completed in a short period.
-However, replacing the entire grease trap may be necessary if the damage is too severe.
-Having your trap inspected can tell you whether your trap is a candidate for repair or needs to be replaced due to structural damage.
-A grease professional will consider various factors, such as the severity of the damage, the age of your grease trap, and the model, and advise you on whether your trap needs to be replaced to keep the sewer system safe from contamination.
+Repairing most grease traps is simple and can be completed in a short period of time.
+However, replacing the entire trap may be necessary if the damage is too severe.
+Having your trap inspected can tell you whether your trap is a candidate for repair.
+If there is structural damage, then it should be replaced.
+A professional will consider various factors, such as the severity of the damage, the age of your trap and its model, and advise you on your options.

 If you need to replace your trap, it’s essential to consider the necessary trap size to serve your operation.
 There are formulas and worksheets to help guide you through trap size selection.
 While some kitchens may have a trap that has been grandfathered in, it’s vital that for a new install, any new interceptor meets the model standards set by the local municipal governments designed to improve safety and efficiency.